dhruv240901/User-Role-Permission-Module/README.md

    php artisan serve

 8. Access the application in your web browser at http://localhost:8000.
-9. While adding the user and reseting the password perform the following steps:
+9. While SignUp, adding the user and reseting the password perform the following steps:
     1. Set Mail Credential and Queue Connection in .env file

         ```bash